laravelgpt/laravelgpt/README.md

 > 🧠 **“Code the unseen.
 Automate the unknown.
 Unlock the impossible.”**
   > — *Script Coder* / Red Hackers Founder
->  🧙 Nothing is impossible — everything is possible.
-Hacking is not just skill, it's magic.—
+  > -🧙 Nothing is impossible — everything is possible.
+Hacking is not just skill, it's magic.